fsprojects/Rezoom.SQL/README.md

   hard, efficient way.

   It's implemented in C# and can be used from any .NET language.
-  However, it's especially well-suited usage from F#.
+  However, it's especially well-suited to usage from F#.

   This document introduces DataRes to you, a curious C# developer.
   By reading it, you'll learn: